trevorpolischuk/WordCounter/readme.md

 ```

 ####Contributing and Pull Requests
 I appreciate any input on my code and will accept pull requests that have clear explanations for how it improves the script.
-Pulling the whole repo includes a mock Bootstrap installation as well as a small suite of tests using qUnit with Grunt as a task runner.
+Pulling the whole repo includes a mock Twitter Bootstrap installation as well as a small suite of tests using qUnit with Grunt as a task runner.

-#####Note:
-This script uses the .reduce() function that was included with ECMAscript 5, so it will not be supported in older broswers like IE8.
-However, this is more of a temporary utility rather than something to include in your web page at all times.
-Feel free to make a fork if this functionality is important to your project!